Businesses, both big and small, operate and generate large volumes of information. Data that is analyzed wisely can be the key to business success.

 The use of data analytics among small businesses has been steadily increasing over the past few years.
 According to SCORE Association, in 2020, only 45% of small businesses were actually using analytics, while 51% of respondents considered data analytics important.
 On top of that, 73% of small businesses prioritised finding new customers, while customer retention (67%) and customer experience improvement (65%) were named less important.

 Allied Market Research predicts that the big data and business analytics market will grow by 13.5% from 2021 to 2030, reaching an estimated $684.12 billion.
-By 2022, business intelligence investments have increased by as much as 50% across tech firms, manufacturing, retail, as well as finance (Dresner’s Business Intelligence Market Study, 2021).
+Over 90% of global businesses are planning to increase their business intelligence investments within the next three years, according to Zipdo.

 At the same time, the more data is generated every day, the more use cases we see for data management and analytics.
 Unlike larger enterprises, very few small businesses can source, store, and analyse big amounts of data.
 Hence, the growing popularity of DaaS (Data as a Service) companies offering subscription-based services for data collection, storage and analysis.